MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 ## Verify that the database was successfully attached

 To verify that the database was successfully attached, find your attached databases in the [Azure portal](https://portal.azure.com).
+You can verify the databases were successfully attached in either the [follower](#check-your-follower-cluster) or [leader](#check-your-leader-cluster) clusters.

+### Check your follower cluster

 1. Navigate to the follower cluster and select **Databases**
 1. Search for new Read-only databases in the database list.

     ![Read-only follower database](media/follower/read-only-follower-database.png)

-Alternatively:
+### Check your leader cluster

 1. Navigate to the leader cluster and select **Databases**
 2. Check that the relevant databases are marked as **SHARED WITH OTHERS** > **Yes**